 Grants Grants are typically awarded as a dollar amount.
 The number of PSUs granted is based on: the dollar value of the award; and the volume weighted average trading price of the common shares for the five-trading day period ending on the grant date and rounded down to the nearest unit.
-If the grant is made during a black-out period, the market value shall be the volume weighted average trading price of the common shares for the five-trading price of the common shares for the five-trading day period.
+If the grant is made during a black-out period, the market value shall be the volume weighted average trading price of the common shares for the five-trading day period following the last day of such black-out period.
 Dividend equivalents Credited as additional PSUs at the same rate as dividends declared and paid on common shares.
 Establishment of performance criteria By the Board of Directors after evaluation and recommendation of the HRCC.
 Performance period The performance period spans the three (3) fiscal years that begin on the first day of the fiscal year in which the grants are made.
 Vesting date Cliff-vesting on a date following the end of the applicable 3-year performance period, as determined on the grant date.
 Payout Payouts vary from 0% to 200% of the number of PSUs granted depending on performance against the criteria set by the Board of Directors.
 Rights of PSU holders Each PSU entitles its holder, subject to the achievement of performance objectives, to receive one (1) common share of the Corporation or, at the sole discretion of the Board, a cash equivalent, or a combination of both, 30 days following vesting.
 Dilution None; PSUs are settled in cash or in common shares purchased on the open market.
 Transferability No PSU is assignable or transferable except by will or by the laws of succession.
 Change of control PSUs may become fully vested as of the date of the change of control, at the discretion of the Board of Directors.
 Otherwise, in the event of a change of control, unvested PSUs then outstanding will be replaced or substituted.
 If the participant's employment is terminated without cause within 12 months following a change of control, unvested PSUs are settled having regard to the pro rata achievement of performance criteria up to the termination date.
 Death All PSUs vest immediately at a vesting percentage of 100% and are settled by the 90 th day following the holder's death.
-Retirement/Disability Unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
-Termination without cause If the termination date is during the 3 rd year of the performance period, unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
+Retirement/Disability Unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period, except for PSUs of eligible former employees (1) which were granted more than six (6) months prior to the date of their disability or retirement for which no proration is made.
+Termination without cause or resignation for good reason If the termination date is during the 3 rd year of the performance period, unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
 If the termination date is earlier, PSUs are forfeited and cancelled.